Councilman body: Apoptotic bodies

 When referring to Councilman bodies, it is crucial to understand the term "apoptotic body".
-Apoptotic bodies are a peculiar type of extracellular vesicle that are left over pieces from cells that have undergone apoptosis, programming cell death.
+Apoptotic bodies are a peculiar type of extracellular vesicle that are left over pieces from cells that have undergone apoptosis, a form of programmed cell death.
 The dying cells release varying amounts of closed, subcellular pieces that are often large for extracellular vesicles that may include forms of protein, DNA and RNA fragments, chromatin, lipids, cytosol, and organelles.

 Associated conditions

 Yellow fever

 Councilman bodies were first identified in yellow fever, which characteristically shows a midzonal hepatic necrosis on biopsy.
 Similar inclusions are observed in other viral hemorrhagic fevers and all of the viral hepatitides.
 Liver biopsy of acute viral hepatitis shows panlobular lymphocytic infiltrates with ballooning hepatocytes.